 Our Human Rights policy is augmented and supported with the published Supplier Code of Conduct and Supplier Social Compliance Standards (SSCS).
-We expect our suppliers to follow the SSCS as an integral part of the Supplier Code of Conduct.
+We require our suppliers to follow the SSCS as an integral part of the Supplier Code of Conduct.
 The SSCS are aligned with key international standards including the ILO's Declaration on Fundamental Principles and Rights at Work, the UN Guiding Principles on Business and Human Rights, the UN Global Compact, and the Ethical Trading Initiative's ETI Base Code.
-The SSCS specifically set forth our principles and procedures to hold suppliers and contractors accountable for combatting modern slavery,, as well outlining requirements for other labour standards areas.
+The SSCS specifically set forth our principles and procedures to hold suppliers and contractors accountable for combatting modern slavery, as well outlining requirements for other labor standards areas.

-Suppliers must evaluate and address risks of human trafficking or forms of modern slavery in their operations and supply chains and they must not produce goods or services using any form of forced, bonded, indentured, involuntary convict, compulsory, or child labour.
+Suppliers must evaluate and address risks of human trafficking or forms of modern slavery in their operations and supply chains and they must not produce goods or services using any form of forced, bonded, indentured, involuntary convict, compulsory, or child labor.
 Suppliers are required to comply with all applicable laws and regulations in the countries and regions in which they operate as well as the SSCS mentioned above.
 Suppliers acknowledge and agree to the SSCS as part of their contracts with Kimberly-Clark, and new vendors are also provided with the SSCS during the vendor on-boarding process and acknowledge acceptance of these terms.
-By agreeing to the SSCS, suppliers certify that their materials are produced in compliance with laws relating to modern slavery (including human trafficking, forced labour, and child labour).
-The SSCS is available on Kimberly-Clark's website in 10 languages.
+By agreeing to the SSCS, suppliers certify that their materials are produced in compliance with laws relating to modern slavery (including human trafficking, forced labor, and child labor).
+As described below, compliance with the SSCS may be audited by K-C. The SSCS is available on Kimberly-Clark's website in 10 languages.

-The policy framework we have is regularly evaluated to ensure it reflects evolving risks, and a thorough review of the Human Rights Policy was undertaken in 2023.
-An updated Human Rights Policy was launched in 2024, with accompanying updates to the SSCS to also be launched later in 2024.
+The policy framework we have is regularly evaluated to ensure it reflects evolving risks.
+A thorough review of the Human Rights Policy was undertaken in 2023 and an updated Human Rights Policy was launched in 2024.
+Related updates to the SSCS are planned to be completed & launched in 2025.